sharma1981/liteExchange/README.md

 ## <a name="RuntimeDependencies">**4.
 Runtime dependencies:**

-For Windows, you have to install MSVC120 runtime : https://www.microsoft.com/en-gb/download/details.aspx?id=40784
+For Windows, you need MSVC120 runtime.
+You can find them in the same directory with executables : bin

 For Linux, you need GNU Libstd C++ 6 runtime and QuickFIX runtime.